Club Origins by Robert Stark 2000- 2002

 Lumpy water practice and rescue training (bay conditions)

 This training takes it up a notch from the flat water sessions by adding in the challenges of boat control in windy, choppy conditions.
 The first session was held in 2011 led by Steve Ulrich.
 In 2014 this became an annual event initially lead by Karl Brauer.
 Rob Plenderleith, Bruce Asher and Phil Salvador have more recently led this event.

 Strokes and Kayak Fundamentals

 In 2004 Steve Meyer organized a Perfecting Your Strokes class taught by Bob Foote and Karen Knight.
 Since then HASK has offered a variety of strokes and kayak fundamental classes.
 Some focus on the fundamentals of sea kayaking including basic strokes and rescues while others focus on strokes refinement.
 Most are on flat water while others offer more challenging conditions.
 Professional instructors include Bob Foote, Karen Knight and Steve Walls.
-HASK instructors include Bruce Asher, Rob Plenderleith, Robert Stark, and Steve Ulrich.
+HASK instructors include Bruce Asher, Rob Plenderleith, Phil Salvador, Robert Stark, Steve Ulrich.

 In 2003 Bryan Mason hosted a couple of rolling sessions in his pool.
 Chris Kuhlman and Robert Stark provided the training.
 Not sure if anyone learned to roll but it was a lot of fun.
 In 2007 HASK brought in the pros, Bob Foote and Karen Knight, to teach a session at the Dad’s club and repeated this event in 2008.
 In 2010, we partnered with Steve Walls from Dallas.
 Between 2010 and 2014 Steve provided 14 rolling session.
 Most of his students achieved a roll.